Amitpnk/react-customer-app/README.md

 To set up your react application you need to have Node >= 6 and npm >= 5.2 on your machine.

-To create a project, run below command line prompt

-`npx create-react-app customer-app` for creating application
-`cd customer-app` for changing directory to other folder
-`code .` to open application in VS code editor
-`npm run start` or `npm start` for start application

 ## Table of Contents

 - [About React application](#about-react-application)